Society members also participate in many projects to preserve local historical documents.

 This book is currently out of print but is available to view by visiting our Public Downloads area.

 4. A second Obituary Project that LCGS members have worked on is a collection of obituaries clipped from the News-Press from 1990 through April 2006.
-Index cards containing the actual obituary are alphabetically arranged in a file cabinet at the Fort Myers-Lee County Public Library.
-Researchers wishing to locate an obituary from this time period should contact the Genealogy Librarian at the Fort Myers-Lee County Public Library.
+Index cards containing the actual obituary are alphabetically arranged in a file cabinet at the Fort Myers Regional Library.
+Researchers wishing to locate an obituary from this time period should contact the Genealogy Librarian at the Fort Myers Regional Library.

 5. The Genealogical Records Preservation Project Committee has abstracted selected death records of the Harvey-Engelhardt Funeral Home in Fort Myers.
 The abstraction begins with 1919 and ends with 1929.
 The index includes: